AlrightErin27/erinvb-portfolio-2024/README.md

-# Erin Van Brunt's Software Dev Portfolio
+# Erin Van Brunt's Software Engineer Portfolio

 Welcome to my personal portfolio, showcasing my work as a Full-Stack Software Engineer with a strong focus on front-end development and user-centered design.
 My projects range from web applications and games to complex e-commerce platforms.
 Each project highlights my commitment to creating elegant, intuitive, and responsive user experiences.